A. History Resource Menu

 Right now, the YouTube videos are opened in a web browser after clicking on links in either a Google Doc or PDF.
 Both options are disappointingly static.
 I would like instead to build an app that would open the videos internally and help users navigate the information in a fun, engaging way.
 For example, below is a design for an interactive navigator bar that I would like to use for sorting the time periods within a geographic region.

 I would eventually like to turn all this information from the static document into an app where users could browse by location or special topic.
 The idea would be that users could browse by meaningful search parameters and then find the most relevant videos.
 Below is how I imagine the search feature looking.

 Browsing the Search Results

 I think that a positive user experience depends on how pleasantly results are displayed.
 First, I envision being able to display information in big, medium, and small formats based on preference.
 Second, it would be nice for users to be able to toggle between videos organized “by location” and “by special topic.”

 I like the aesthetics of a large block format, especially because it might allow an app to display a preview image of the video itself.
 There also might be the possibility to play straight from the block as a pop-up instead of linking to a more descriptive view.

 I like the compact nature of the medium row format, especially if there is a clickthrough to an expanded page of information for each video.
 To see an example of this, please check out this example page for simulating the user experience of a row format.

 I suspect that many teachers would prefer a small, compact format for quick browsing and maximum efficiency.
 There would probably need to be a clickthrough to an expanded page of information for each video.

-While organizing videos from original content creators, I have also become interested in developing a clear and easy way for students and teachers to navigate Wikipedia.
+Additionally, while organizing videos from OCC’s, I have also become interested in developing a clear and easy way for students and teachers to navigate Wikipedia.
 The articles are organized by geographical region, time period, and topic, and hopefully in the future, will be fully sortable and searchable.